alexmen656/appcore/README.md

 ### Worker

-- Technology: TypeScript - manages ios stuff which needs MacOs/Xcode
+- Technology: TypeScript - manages iOS stuff which needs macOS/Xcode

 #### important

 - Setup DHCP lease
-- Disable mac minis 1 minute auto sleep
+- Disable Mac Minis 1 minute auto sleep
-- Should be on smae network (security) although there is a secret for communication
+- Should be on same network (security) although there is a secret for communication
-- recommended: Atleast 16gb of ram - ImageMagic and iOS simulators need a lot of Ram and should be latest Version of MacOs
+- recommended: At least 16GB of RAM - ImageMagick and iOS simulators need a lot of RAM and should be latest version of macOS

 ### iOS App

-- Technology: Swift - Not upodate atm - mostly used for push notifications
+- Technology: Swift - Not up to date atm - mostly used for push notifications

 ## Fastlane Worker